openebs-archive/openebs-docs/docs/cassandra.md

    You must configure a StorageClass to provision cStor volume on cStor pool.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 The storage pool is created using the steps provided in the [Configure StoragePool](/docs/next/configurepools.html) section.
 Since Cassandra is a StaefulSet application, it requires only one replication at the storage level.
 So cStor volume `replicaCount` is 1.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 1 is provided in the configuration details below.

-## Deployment of Cassandra with openEBS
+## Deployment of Cassandra with OpenEBS

 In this solution ,the number of replicas in the Statefulset can be modified as required.
 This example uses 3 application replicas.
 This means 3 Cassandra pods will be created after it successful deployment.